Meirshomron/CityDefense/README.md

 The game gets harder as you get better but no worries - you also get more boosters.

 Game development is my passion and this game was created for fun and persenal development.
-I'm a developer and I worked on this game alone so the graphical aspect of the game is as basic as you can see.
+I'm a developer and I worked on this game alone so the graphical aspect of the game is basic.

 ## Game Flow